SockguardSockguard

 • Any bind mount whose source is outside request_body.container_create.allowed_bind_mounts

 POST /containers/*/exec and POST /exec/*/start can also be inspected now.
-When request_body.exec.allowed_commands is configured, Sockguard denies argv vectors outside that allowlist, denies privileged exec unless explicitly allowed, denies root-user exec unless explicitly allowed, and re-inspects POST /exec/*/start against Docker's stored exec metadata before the command runs.
+When request_body.exec.allowed_commands is configured, Sockguard denies argv vectors that match no allowlist entry, denies privileged exec unless explicitly allowed, denies root-user exec unless explicitly allowed, and re-inspects POST /exec/*/start against Docker's stored exec metadata before the command runs.
+Each allowlist entry is an argv template whose tokens are sockguard globs (* matches a run of non-slash characters, ** matches any sequence): a command matches when its token count equals an entry's and every token matches the glob at that position, so an exec whose argv carries a variable component — a run ID, timestamp, or generated path — can be allowlisted without enumerating every literal form.
+Keep glob tokens as tight as the use case allows; a token of ** matches anything.

 POST /images/create is inspected by default.
 Sockguard blocks fromSrc imports unless explicitly allowed and constrains pulls to Docker Hub official images unless the operator opts into allow_all_registries or an explicit registry allowlist.